 We talked and joked and even got our Sensei to agree to take the Divas to a yoga class with him.
 Though we’re almost positive we’ll be the two at the back of the class talking and laughing and Sensei may be asked to never return.
 Our night came to an end when they shut the outside lights, a sure sign that the owners were ready to go home.
 Montreal is lacking in some great cafés, and Diva #1 can commit murder without a few coffees a day, thankfully Café Olimpico offers wonderful coffee, and by coffee we mean espresso, not the percolated variety.

 All in all, Maïs is a good little place with some good tacos.
 The atmosphere leans heavy towards hipster, it’s a fun ambiance with a friendly staff and it’s a good place to grab a quick bite before heading off to start your night.
 Sadly it is cash only which the Divas hate and we hope to see that change in the future.

-Tagged: Arctic Char Taco, Average, Bar, Beef Taco, Black Bean Taco, Butternut Squash Taco, Café, Café Olimpico, Carnitas, Cash Only, Chicken Wings, Cocktails, Coffee, Créma, David Schmidt, Gil MacNutt, Guacamole, Mais, Mexican, Montreal, Pork Belly Taco, Saint Édouard, Salsa, Squid, St-Laurent, St. Viateur, Tacos, Tequila, terrace, Tostadas, William Cody
+Tagged: 5439 St-Laurent, Arctic Char Taco, Bar, Beef Taco, Black Bean Taco, Butternut Squash Taco, Café, Café Olimpico, Carnitas, Cash Only, Chicken Wings, Cocktails, Coffee, Créma, David Schmidt, Gil MacNutt, Guacamole, H2T 1A5, Mais, Maïs Montreal, Maïs Plateau, Mexican, Montreal, Montreal Restaurant, Pork Belly Taco, Saint Édouard, Salsa, Squid, St-Laurent, St. Viateur, Tacos, Tequila, terrace, Tostadas, William Cody